nicklasmc/EgoShadow/README.md

 # EgoShadow
-RPG Game based on the JRPG series Persona, developed using OpenGL.
+Role-Playing Game based on the acclaimed JRPG series Persona, by Atlus.

+This game is being developed using OpenGL on the University's private server.

-Game represents a single battle sequence due to time constraints of the project.
+The game features a single battle sequence due to time constraints of the project deadlines.